nickj10/composer-basics/README.md

 <?php
 declare(strict_types=1);

-require_once __DIR__ . '/../vendor/autoload.php';

 ?>
 ```

 You can observe that the first line is `declare(strict_types=1);`.
 By setting `strict_types=1`, you tell the engine that `int $x` means `$x must only be an int proper, no type coercion allowed.` You have the great assurance you're getting exactly and only what was given, without any conversion or potential loss.

-Just below that line, you are adding the `autoload.php` file which is inside the `vendor/` folder.
-This will load the namespaces defined in `composer.json`.

 Now, create `src/Model` folder in the base directory of the project.
 Inside the `Model` folder, create a class called `User`.